-I have seen time and again that life-changing, and often unexpected, things can come about when the time is right, the therapist is right and the relationship works.
-I work with.
-I practice in a Person Centred way which means I believe you are the expert on your own growth and that you will get what you need out of counselling.
-My role is simply to create the right environment to allow that expertise, which means your own voice, to find its way out.
-When this happens, you can find movement where there was stuckness, clarity where there was fog and a much greater sense of self where before there may have been more of an experience of lostness.
+I have seen time and again that life-changing, often unexpected, things can come about when the time is right, the therapist is right and the relationship works.
+I practice in a Person Centred way which means I believe you are the expert on your own growth.
+My role is to create the right environment to allow that expertise, which means your own voice, to find its way out.
+When this happens, you can (re)discover movement where there was stuckness, clarity where there was fog and a much greater sense of self where before there may have been a sense lostness.
 Anger, frustration and confusion can evaporate - life can become a much more fluid, easeful place.
 With you in the driving seat.

 I am very open to working with any issues relating to pregnancy, parenthood or childlessness, grief, loss and anxiety.
-And I equally comfortable working inside and outside the LGBTQI community.
+And I am equally comfortable working within or outside the LGBTQI community.

 Shorter or long term therapy available.